Comparisons / DSPy vs LangChain

 DSPy vs LangChain: Which Agent Framework to Use?

-DSPy dspy replaces hand-written prompts with compiled modules.
-LangChain langchain is the most popular agent framework.
-Here is how they compare — and what the same patterns look like in plain Python.
+DSPy replaces hand-written prompts with compiled modules.
+LangChain is the most popular agent framework.
+Here is how they compare — paradigm, ecosystem, and the use cases each one is actually built for.

 By the numbers